easytarget/microPyEZfonts/Unicode/README.md

 µPython
 ```

+(You can also provide the charset as a string, via stdin or a user prompt. see the *bdf2dict* readme for more.)

-Now we need to prepare our font file using `bdf2dict`.
+Now we need to prepare our font module file using `bdf2dict`.

 In this example I have cloned the *ezFBfont* repo alongside a folder for my project on my PC, and used relative paths for the tool and font source.

-The font is generated in this project folder then copied to the target device via the IDE (or whatever method used).
+The font module file is generated and saved in the local working directory, then copied to the target device via the IDE (or whatever method used).

-See the [`bdf2dict`](../BDF2DICT.md) page to understand the options used here; we are using the unifont, and prefixing our font files with `my_`.
+See the [`bdf2dict`](../BDF2DICT.md) page to understand the options used here; we are using the unifont .bdf file, prefixing our output files with `my_`, and passing the charset in a (unicode) text file.

 ```console
 user@pc:~/MPython/uniProj$ python ../microPyEZfonts/bdf2dict.py ../microPyEZfonts/Unicode/unifont_15.1.05/unifont-15.1.05.bdf my_ unicode.txt